What is a Party Wall Agreement and When Would I Need One?

 Now that the notice has been served, all adjoining neighbours will have 14 days to respond.
 If the response is positive, your neighbours are consenting and give you assent.

 If assent is given, it must be given in writing to be recognised as official.
-The homeowner who served the notice then has 1 year to complete the work outlined in the documents.
+The homeowner who served the notice then has one year to complete the work outlined in the documents: usually, no additional planning consent will be required.

 If you’re given assent after serving the notice, there is no need to hire a surveyor or have a party wall agreement.
 You should instead take dated photographs of the party wall and take note of any cracks or defects.
 Copy both of these documents as a precaution.